All you need are 5 ingredients for this Vegan Clear Pumpkin Pie recipe.

 Now, it was still a bit cloudy, and it wasn’t crystal clear like the photos online, but I could see my fork through it and light was passing through the pie slice with no problems, so it was clear enough for me.

-Thankfully, Trader Joe’s just released their new non-dairy Coconut Whipped cream, and with a dollop of cream on top my Vegan Clear Pumpkin Pie was complete and ready for its debut.
+Thankfully, Trader Joe’s just released their new non-dairy Coconut Whipped cream, perfect for this Clear Pumpkin Pie recipe.

 So there you have it folks.
 You get a Vegan Clear Pumpkin Pie recipe, and I learned some valuable lessons along the way.
 It was a true holiday miracle, and I am so excited to share the recipe with you all.